robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 Packages are represented by the `PackageManager` class.

 Whenever the running state of the package changes, the `StateChanged` event is raised.
-The last known state stored in the `State` property and is, by default, `Undefined`.
+The last known state is stored in the `State` property and is, by default, `Undefined`.
 A `ExceptionOccured` event is raised on package exception (such as invalid breakpoint ID).

 ## Help and Development

-If, in future, the package is missing new RPCs, events, or features you need, you can use the `Arcor2Session.GetUnderlyingClient` method to access the underlying `Arcor2Client`.
+If, in the future, the package is missing new RPCs, events, or features you need, you can use the `Arcor2Session.GetUnderlyingClient` method to access the underlying `Arcor2Client`.
-This client provides more lightweight interface for library communication and will likely have a more up-to-date set of features compared to this package.
+This client provides a more lightweight interface for library communication and will likely have a more up-to-date set of features compared to this package.
 However, when using this feature, you are responsible for managing the data returned by the client yourself.
 For even more low-level access, you can use the `Arcor2Client.GetUnderlyingWebSocket` method to directly access the used `IWebSocket`.
-See the README of `Arcor2.ClientSdk.Communication` project for more information.
+See the README of the `Arcor2.ClientSdk.Communication` project for more information.